a3r0id/recon-api-client/README.md

 > An asynchronous client is on the way!

-> REST endpoints are also a possibility in the future.
+> REST endpoint/s are also a possibility in the future.

 -----